-David has published widely in a range of disciplines centred on tephra and its derivatives, including tephrochronology, pedology/paleopedology, Quaternary science, soil mineralogy, geochronology, paleolimnology, geoarchaeology, landsliding, and paleoseismology.
-With nearly 200 refereed publications in scientific journals or books (including 25 book chapters) to his name, David has undertaken research in New Zealand, Antarctica, Australia, Canada, Japan and the U.K. He also has field experience in Taiwan, Ireland, France, Germany, Romania, Santorini (Greece), Switzerland, western U.S.A. (eight states including Alaska and Hawaii), and Fiji.
+David has published widely in a range of disciplines centred on tephra and its derivatives (such as weathered sequences or soils), including tephrochronology, pedology and paleopedology, Quaternary science, soil stratigraphy, soil and clay mineralogy, geochronology, paleolimnology, geoarchaeology, landsliding, and geohazards.
+With more than 200 refereed publications in scientific journals or books (including 25 book chapters) to his name, and a co-written text book recently published on "The Soils of Aotearoa New Zealand" (see below).
+David has undertaken research in New Zealand, Antarctica (Darwin Mountains, Britannia Range, Churchill Mountains), South Australia, Canada, Japan and the U.K. He also has field experience in Taiwan, Ireland, France, Germany, Romania, Santorini (Greece), Switzerland, western U.S.A. (eight states including Alaska and Hawaii), and Fiji.

 - Elected an Honorary Life Member of the International Focus Group on Tephrochronology and Volcanism (INTAV), 2018

 - Co-editor of “Advancing tephrochronology as a global dating tool: applications in volcanology, archaeology, and palaeoclimatic research”, Quaternary Geochronology 40, 1-145, 2017

 - Awarded Earthquake Commission (EQC) funding for project “Hidden tephras in Waikato lakes and peats”, 2016 (PI)

 - Editor of Chapter 11 “Climate Swings and Roundabouts” of award-winning text “A Continent on the Move: New Zealand geoscience revealed, 2nd edition”, published by the Geoscience Society of NZ with GNS Science, 2015